Vinod Khanna: Political career

 In 1997, Khanna joined the Bharatiya Janata Party and was elected from Gurdaspur constituency in Punjab in the next year's Lok Sabha poll.
 In 1999, he was re-elected to the Lok Sabha from the same constituency.
 Later, he became Union Minister for Culture and Tourism in July 2002.
 Six months later, he was moved to the Ministry of External Affairs (MEA) as Minister of State.
 In 2004 he won re-election from Gurdaspur.
 However, Khanna lost out in the 2009 general elections.
 In the 2014 general election he was again elected for the 16th Lok Sabha from the same constituency.
 He also served as Union minister of state for tourism and culture, as well as external affairs.

+Complaint alleging "provocative" political messaging

+In 2014, the Indian National Congress filed a formal complaint with the Election Commission alleging that Khanna and a colleague had circulated "highly inflammatory and provocative" messages through social media to incite communal tension and further his electoral prospects, and sought legal action including potential disqualification from contesting the polls.

+Intra-party controversy over candidature (posthumous)

+In 2019, after Khanna’s death, his widow publicly stated that she felt "hurt" and "abandoned" when the Bharatiya Janata Party chose not to offer her its nomination for the Gurdaspur Lok Sabha seat that her husband had represented for multiple terms, a decision that sparked media discussion and criticism within party circles.

 Personal life

 Relationships and family

 Khanna met his first wife Gitanjali Taleyar in college.
 She was the daughter of A. F. S. Talyarkhan, the first Indian cricket commentator in the early 1950s.
 Khanna married Gitanjali in 1971 and had two sons with her, Rahul and Akshaye; both became Bollywood actors.
 Khanna and Gitanjali settled for a divorce in 1985.

 In 1990, upon returning to India, Khanna married Kavita Daftary, daughter of industrialist Sharayu Daftary.
 They had a son and a daughter.